Israel deems women’s ritual baths essential, leaving some conflicted over virus risk

 Without a dip in a mikvah, observant women are forbidden to have any physical contact with their husbands, leaving these wives with a dilemma: go to the mikvah and resume intimate relations or stay clear of the ritual bath to avoid any chance of infection.

 “I deliberated for a long time about whether I should even go.
-I thought about waiting until after this crisis was over,” said Esther, a Jerusalem resident who spoke on condition that her full name be withheld so she could discuss an intimate matter.
+I thought about waiting until after this crisis was over,” said Esther, a Jerusalem resident who spoke on the condition that her full name be withheld so she could discuss an intimate matter.
 “But the truth is, I am a woman and my husband a man; we need to be together.
-Without the mikvah we would not be able to be intimate, and that would make this difficult time even more stressful and lonely.”
+Without the mikvah, we would not be able to be intimate, and that would make this difficult time even more stressful and lonely.”

 She decided to go, but took precautions she hoped would keep her safe.
 She arrived early, when the water was still fresh.
 She sprayed disinfectant on every surface before touching it.
 She spent as little time there as possible.

-According to Jewish law, women are required to visit the mikvah, a small pool containing water mainly from a natural source, on the conclusion of a 12-to-14-day period that begins with the onset of menstruation.
+According to Jewish law, women are required to visit the mikvah, a small pool containing water mainly from a natural source, at the conclusion of the 12 to 14 days that begin with the onset of menstruation.
 Until a full-body immersion is carried out, any form of physical contact between a husband and wife is prohibited.
 For observant Jews, ignoring this commandment is as unthinkable as eating pork or driving on the Sabbath.

 Dvora Eiferman, the official at the Ministry of Religious Services overseeing public mikvahs, said that even when emergency measures were imposed in mid-March, shuttering stores, restaurants, gyms and ritual baths for men, and later when synagogues and other religious spaces were closed down, it was clear the women’s mikvahs would remain open.